IBM/cloud-native-starter/documentation/SetupMinishift.md

 ## Troubleshooting

-If you find that in the Istio environment (OpenSHift dashboard, project "istio-system") the applications "elasticsearch", "jaeger-collector", and "jaeger-query" are in error, check the logs for Elasticsearch.
+If you find that in the Istio environment (OpenShift dashboard, project "istio-system") the applications "elasticsearch", "jaeger-collector", and "jaeger-query" are in error, check the logs for Elasticsearch.
 Most likely you'll find:

 ```
 ERROR: [1] bootstrap checks failed